-In this surgery, minimally invasive techniques were used to excise a cystic duplication of the intestine (a congenital abnormality of the intestine) in a pediatric patient.
+This procedure removes a cystic duplication of the intestine (a congenital abnormality of the intestine).

-Minimally invasive surgery to correct pyloric stenosis, a thickening in the muscle at the end of the stomach called the pylorus.
-In small babies, this thickening of the pylorus muscle can prevent food from leaving the stomach and cause vomiting.
-Minimally invasive techniques and very small instruments allow us to open the pylorus enough for babies to enjoy eating again.
+This procedure corrects pyloric stenosis, a thickening in the muscle at the end of the stomach which can prevent food from leaving the stomach, causing vomiting.
+Minimally invasive techniques and very small instruments open the muscle enough for babies to enjoy eating again.

 Pyloromyotomy (Alternative Knife)

 Another technique used for performing the operation for pyloric stenosis.

 A partial excision of a splenic cyst involves a minimally invasive technique where three or four small incisions are made.
 There are many types of splenic cysts including simple cysts, post trauma and post infection.

 A splenopexy is a laparoscopic technique to anchor the spleen in a retroperitoneal pocket, avoiding an open incision and any artificial patches.